Welcome to the Sports Medicine Page

 Athletic training encompasses the prevention, examination, diagnosis, treatment and rehabilitation of emergent, acute or chronic injuries and medical conditions.
 Athletic training is recognized by the American Medical Association (AMA), Health Resources Services Administration (HRSA) and the Department of Health and Human Services (HHS) as an allied health care profession.

-Sports Health is a year long course that includes but is not limited to:
+Sports Medicine is a year long course that includes but is not limited to:

 - Orientation and evaluation